Aji Amarillo vs Lemon Drop: Peruvian Paste or Citrus Bite?

 Sauce Body Vs Garnish

-Aji Amarillo owns sauce body.
+Aji Amarillo supplies sauce body.
 It thickens blended dairy, cheese, potato, and chicken sauces in a way Lemon Drop pieces do not.

-Lemon Drop owns garnish and thin sauce brightness.
+Lemon Drop supplies garnish and thin sauce brightness.
 It works well in vinegar sauces, chopped fresh salsas, seafood, eggs, and pickles where the pepper should cut through instead of become the base.

 The mistake is swapping only for yellow color.
 Color may match, but the eating result moves from creamy Peruvian chile depth to sharper fresh heat.